huaminghuangtw/Evergreen-Notes/Permanent-Notes/love.md

 	* Q: “How to find a good spouse?” → A: “The best single way is to deserve a good spouse.”
 * Attract > Chase

-	> _“If you spend your time chasing butterflies, they'll fly away.
+	> _“If you spend your time chasing butterflies, they’ll fly away.
 But if you spend your time making/mending a beautiful garden, the butterflies will come.” — Mario Quintana_

 ---

 # Good Chemistry

 * _“[A woman/man sitting with a man/woman, suddenly feels very comfortable being a woman/man](https://www.tiktok.com/@therealrabbimanis/video/7281009010029989162)” — [Manis Friedman](https://www.google.com/search?q=Manis+Friedman)_
-* When you find someone you're willing to give up your natural/innate selfishness for, you've found your person.
+* When you find someone you’re willing to give up your natural/innate selfishness for, you’ve found your person.

 ---